What is Days Cash on Hand?

 Days Cash on Hand counts the number of days that a company can continue to meet its operating expenses using readily available cash.

-How to Calculate Days Cash on Hand
+How to Calculate Days Cash on Hand (Step-by-Step)

 The days cash on hand metric is applicable for early-stage startups that are not yet cash flow positive, as well as any company in a situation where there will be no (or minimal) discretionary cash brought in from operations.